 There is a medicine management system in place.
 All medications are reviewed by the general practitioner (GP) every three months.
+Staff involved in medication administration are assessed as competent to do so.

 The food service provides for specific dietary likes and dislikes of the residents.
 Nutritional requirements are met.